 Thanks to the internet, there is no need to be physically present to deliver great products and services.
 Being tied to a physical location without the ability to scale can (not always) limit your potential market significantly.
-Believe it or not, I have never met on individual that I work with personally.
+Believe it or not, I have never met any client that I work with face to face.
 I’ve been working consistently with some of these people for more than two years.

 Automation is a new guideline of mine for starting a business.
 Aside from my personal copywriting services, every other business model is designed for automation so that I have the time to work smarter and not harder.
 Otherwise, I would not have the time or patience to pull in this many different revenue streams.